TUL-Dev/QuantUS-Plugins-CEUS/README.md

 ### Additional documentation

 More information about each of these sections can be found in the README file of each folder.
+Note in each folder, the `options.py` file contains all functions necessary to gather all currently loaded plugins availble for the workflow to use, and the `transforms.py` file contains all functions which may be useful across multiple plugins.